Mai Hữu Xuân: Diệm assassination

 The ARVN conducted a coup against Diệm on 1 November 1963, and Xuân led some of the units.
-He used some newly enlisted troops from the Quang Trung Training Camp to capture the headquarters of the National Police, which included the secret police under the direct control of Diệm's brother and adviser, Nhu.
+He used some newly enlisted troops from the Quang Trung National Training Center to capture the headquarters of the National Police, which included the secret police under the direct control of Diệm's brother and adviser, Nhu.

 The next morning Diệm and Nhu, who had escaped from the siege on the palace, agreed to surrender.
 The coup leader, General Dương Văn Minh dispatched a convoy to pick them up from their hideout in Cholon.
 The convoy was led by Xuân and consisted of Colonels Nguyễn Văn Quan and Dương Ngọc Lắm.
 Quan was Minh's deputy, and Lắm had been the commander of Diệm's Civil Guard until defecting mid-way through the coup once a rebel victory seemed assured.
 Two further officers made up the convoy: Major Dương Hiếu Nghĩa and Captain Nguyễn Văn Nhung, Minh's bodyguard.

 When the officers arrived, Diệm requested that the convoy stop at the palace so that he could gather personal items before being exiled.
 Xuân turned him down, clinically stating that his orders were to take the brothers directly to headquarters.
 Nhu expressed disgust that they were to be transported in an armoured personnel carrier (APC), asking "You use such a vehicle to drive the president?"
 Xuân said that it was selected to protect them from "extremists".
 Xuân ordered the brothers' hands be tied behind their backs before shoving them into the carrier.
 One officer asked to shoot Nhu, but Xuân turned him down.
 He didn't want to kill Nhu at that point as he purportedly intended to torture Nhu for money.

 After the arrest, Nhung and Nghĩa sat with the Ngô brothers in the APC.
 Before dispatching the convoy, Minh was reported to have gestured to Nhung with two fingers.
 This was taken as the order to kill the Ngô brothers.
-As the convoy on the route to the General Headquarters, Xuân ordered the APC to stop over at a National Police station where he brutally tortured Nhu and Diệm, asking them where they had hidden money.
+As the convoy on the route to the Joint General Staff headquarters, Xuân ordered the APC to stop over at a National Police station where he brutally tortured Nhu and Diệm, asking them where they had hidden money.
 When they refused to release the information, Xuân killed them with his pistol.
 An investigation by Đôn later determined Nghĩa shot the brothers at point-blank range with a semi-automatic firearm and that Nhung sprayed them with bullets before repeatedly stabbing the bodies with a knife without realizing that both the brothers had already been killed by Xuân.

 The generals were shocked to see the dead bodies and Đôn ordered another officer to tell reporters that the brothers had died in an accident.
 He went to confront Minh in his office.